NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Set home page

 Each application must have a single entry point.
 To load the entry point for your app, you need to pass `NavigationEntry` with the desired `moduleName` to the `run` method.
 NativeScript looks for an XML file with the specified name, parses it and draws the UI described in the file.
-Afterwards, if NativeScript finds a `JS` or a `TS` file with the same name, it executes the business logic in the file.
+Afterward, if NativeScript finds a `JS` or a `TS` file with the same name, it executes the business logic in the file.

 In the example below, the entry point is `app-root.xml`.
 The `app-root.xml` is using a `Frame` element and via its `defaultPage` property is navigating by default to `home/home-page.xml`.